 - Participants under the age of 18, attending without their parent or legal guardian must bring the signed waiver

 We offer a variety of regularly scheduled events each month and we can work with groups to arrange a private weekday service trip or educational visit.The best way see what events we have coming up and which would be the best fit for you is by visiting the Get Involved page on our website and signing up to receive our monthly newsletter.

-Feel free to call or e-mail me if you have any additional questions.
-I look forward to working with you.
+Feel free to call or e-mail if you have any additional questions.
+We look forward to working with you.

 - Environmental Education

 Good Match For

 Kids Teens People 55+ Group